Miffy: Books

+Television

 Miffy appeared in her first TV show in 1984, called Dick Bruna's Miffy Storybook Classics: The Original Series.
 Directed by veteran animator Gene Deitch, each episode was traditionally animated and ran for approximately five minutes.
 The show aired in the Netherlands on KRO, in the United Kingdom on ITV, in Canada on TVOntario in Australia on ABC, and in the USA on Cartoon Network's Small World block with VHS releases from Geneon USA, episodes of the show were later included as Bonus Features on Miffy and Friends DVDs.

 From 2003 to 2007, Miffy and Friends aired on children's television channels such as Treehouse in Canada, and Noggin in the USA.
 The show added several new characters, such as Melanie's African family and the family of Boris' and Barbara's common cousin, Umik.
 The series was produced by Pedri Animation BV, a Dutch stop-motion animation company.
 It was voiced simply by a feminine storytelling narrator.
+Miffy's Adventures Big and Small premiered 2 October 2015.
+It currently has a total of six seasons.
+It airs on the Nick Jr. Channel in the USA.

+In October 2023, the fifth series was announced and will premiere in 2025 on Canal+ in France.
+It will be produced by StudioCanal, Mercis and Superprod Animation.
+This series will also feature the debut of Miffy's younger brother, Bun.